-The function $B{2p}(\tau)$ is the same as the well-known intermolecular background decay function in DEER, for the case of 100% pump pulse inversion efficiency.
-This would be a mono-exponential decay function in the case of homogeneous spatial spins distribution, or could be approximated as a stretched exponential function in case of inhomogeneous distribution of spins (Milov et al., 1998).
+The function $B{2p}(\tau)$ is the same as the well-known intermolecular background decay function in DEER, for the case of 100 % pump pulse inversion efficiency.
+This would be a mono-exponential decay function in the case of homogeneous spatial spin distribution, or it could be approximated as a stretched exponential function in the case of inhomogeneous distribution of spins (Milov et al., 1998).

-2.2.2 Electron-proton contributions and transverse relaxation this is a deterministic process, but due to the very large number of coupled nuclear spins and a random distribution of couplings, it demonstrates quasi-stochastic features.
-Accordingly, each pulse sequence can be seen as a path for a (quasi-)decay of electron coherence due to the nuclei-related dephasing, and at the same time it can be seen as a 'filter function' selecting certain electron-nuclear frequencies and suppressing others.
+2.2.2 Electron-proton contributions and transverse relaxation

+Electron spins interact with surrounding nuclear spins and change their precession frequency according to the continuously ongoing configuration dynamics of the surrounding nuclei.
+It is common to call such a process spectral diffusion.
+By nature, this is a deterministic process, but due to the very large number of coupled nuclear spins and a random distribution of couplings, it demonstrates quasi-stochastic features.
+Accordingly, each pulse sequence can be seen as a path for a (quasi-)decay of electron coherence due to the nuclei-related dephasing, and at the same time it can be seen as a filter function, selecting certain electron-nuclear frequencies and suppressing others.
 The latter process is often called dynamical decoupling (Soetbeer et al., 2021a).
 The first interpretation can also be seen as a type of filtering, albeit a different one: local nuclear configurations around electron spins might differ in the characteristic decay times, due to the strengths of the couplings or due to the different statistics of nuclear spin-up and spin-down states.
 Thus, different pathways within one pulse sequence would have different suppression factors for electron spins in different nuclear surroundings.
-To make the formulations easier, we will simply refer to 'filtering' of SIFTER signal contributions due to the electron-nuclear interactions without specifying the particular interpretation.
+To make the formulations easier, we will simply refer to "filtering" of SIFTER signal contributions due to the electron-nuclear interactions without specifying the particular interpretation.